SemanticKITTI: A Dataset for Semantic Scene Understanding of LiDAR Sequences

 We annotated $28$ classes, where we ensured a large overlap of classes with the \emph{Mapillary Vistas} dataset \cite{neuhold2017iccv} and \emph{Cityscapes} dataset \cite{cordts2016cvpr} and made modifications where necessary to account for the sparsity and vertical field-of-view.
 More specifically, we do not distinguish between persons riding a vehicle and the vehicle, but label the vehicle and the person as either \emph{bicyclist} or \emph{motorcyclist}.

-We furthermore distinguished between moving and non-moving vehicles and humans, \ie, a vehicle or humans gets the corresponding moving class if they moved in some scan while observing them, as shown in the lower part of \reffig{fig:single_vs_aggregated}.
+We furthermore distinguished between moving and non-moving vehicles and humans, \ie, vehicles or humans gets the corresponding moving class if they moved in some scan while observing them, as shown in the lower part of \reffig{fig:single_vs_aggregated}.
 All annotated classes are listed in \reffig{fig:label_distribution} and a more detailed discussion and definition of the different classes can be found in the supplementary material.
 In summary, we have $28$ classes, where $6$ classes are assigned the attribute moving or non-moving, and one \emph{outlier} class is included for erroneous laser measurements caused by reflections or other effects.

-We will make the dataset publicly available through a benchmark website, following common best practices to provide only the training set with ground truth labels and perform the test set evaluation online.
+The dataset is publicly available through a benchmark website and we provide only the training set with ground truth labels and perform the test set evaluation online.
 We furthermore will also limit the number of possible test set evaluations to prevent overfitting to the test set~\cite{torralba2011cvpr}.